 How to amend your Community Management Statement (CMS)

-The most common reason for a Body Corporate to want to amend a CMS would be for a change of Regulation Module or to modify the existing by-laws.
-For a by-law change, the Body Corporate will firstly need to approve a special motion that approves the change/s.
-Once successful, the Committee (or Body Corporate Manager) can submit a new CMS to the Titles office.
+The most common reason for a body corporate to want to amend a CMS would be for a change of regulation module or to modify the existing by-laws.
+In either case, the body corporate will firstly need to approve a special motion that approves the change/s.
+Once successful, the committee (or body corporate manager) can submit a new CMS to the Titles office.
 The changes will take effect from the date the request for the new CMS is recorded by the Titles Office.
-A regulation change will require a resolution without dissent motion.
+For any other reason, a change to the CMS will require a resolution without dissent motion.

 Tracsafe can help